umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-a-custom-dashboard.md

 * [AngularJS.org/tutorial](https://docs.angularjs.org/tutorial)
 * [Pluralsight](https://www.pluralsight.com/paths/angular-js)

 There are a lot of parallels with Creating a Property Editor.
-The tutorial '[Creating a Property Editor Tutorial](creating-a-property-editor/)' is worth a read through too.
+The tutorial '[Creating a Property Editor Tutorial](creating-a-property-editor/)' is worth a read too.

 ### The end result